top of page

 What To Do If You Feel Like A Failure

-Have you looked at yourself in the mirror and mentally told yourself that you’re not happy because you’re not where you wish to be?
+Have you ever looked in the mirror and mentally told yourself that you're unhappy because you're not where you want to be?

-Frustration can definitely kill motivation and any hopes or dreams we have for ourselves.
-In this dark moment, our minds get lost in everything that could be better… but isn’t.
-Later leaving us with the bitter aftermath of feeling stuck and not knowing how to get out of it.
+Frustration can certainly destroy motivation and any hopes or dreams we have for ourselves.
+In these dark times, our minds focus on everything that could be better... but isn't.
+This leaves us with the bitter feeling of being stuck and unsure of how to move forward.

-We’re not alone in this personal darkness.
-Many of us are quick to point out dissatisfaction in our careers, our lack of living “life” to the fullest, not spending enough time with our loved ones, not owning the home of our dreams, etc. Essentially, not having a ‘stress-free’ life.
-And the list keeps adding on and on.
+We are not alone in our personal struggles.
+Many of us swiftly recognize dissatisfaction in our careers, not fully enjoying life, not spending enough time with loved ones, not having our dream home, and so forth.
+In essence, not living a 'stress-free' life.
+And the list continues on and on.

-Most of the time, the feeling of failure stems from being criticized, discouraged or compared to someone else in the past, usually from family members or peers.
-Some examples that you may find familiar are:
+Often, the feeling of failure arises from being criticized, discouraged, or compared to others in the past, typically by family members or peers.
+Sometimes... we're our own biggest critic.

 Recognize When You’re Avoiding An Opportunity

-Why did you set it aside?
-What was truly challenging about it?
+Why did you dismiss it?
+What was genuinely challenging about it?

-When we put an opportunity aside because the process of getting momentum seems hard, it’s easier to run away or not take any action. in our minds, doing nothing means you won’t fail.
-But have you even defined what failure even means to you?
+When we reject an opportunity because gaining momentum seems difficult, it's simpler to avoid it or remain inactive.
+In our minds, doing nothing equates to not failing.
+But have you ever defined what failure truly means to you?

-Here’s some issues with avoiding what you really want to do for yourself:
+Here are some problems with avoiding what you genuinely want to pursue:

-What is it that you want for yourself?
+• What do you truly desire for yourself?

-How do you define failure and success for this thing that you want so bad?
+• How do you perceive failure and success regarding this goal you are passionate about?

 What Is It That You Want for Yourself?